haile12michael12/php-fullstack-interview-challenges/PHP_CHALLENGES_IMPLEMENTATION_SUMMARY.md

-# PHP Developer Challenges Implementation Summary
+# PHP Developer Challenges Implementation Summary (100 Challenges)

 This document summarizes the implementation of all 80 PHP developer challenges for intermediate and senior developers.

 ## Overview

-All 80 challenges have been successfully created and organized according to the learning paths defined in [LEARNING_PATHS.md](file:///c%3A/projects/php-fullstack-challenges/LEARNING_PATHS.md).
+All 100 challenges have been successfully created and organized according to the learning paths defined in [LEARNING_PATHS.md](file:///c%3A/projects/php-fullstack-challenges/LEARNING_PATHS.md).
 Each challenge includes:

 - A dedicated directory with a standardized naming convention
 - Comprehensive README documentation with learning objectives and requirements